 My name’s Seb, and I’m a WordPress developer at Fhoke, a London-based web design agency, so I deal with WordPress and website security daily.
 Part of my responsibilities includes ensuring all our client sites are kept up to date, perform well, and, most importantly, are secure.
 In my latest article, I’ll show you a bunch of tips we use at Fhoke to help you seriously speed up your WordPress site.
 If you want to speed up your WordPress site, here are 15 tips to help you improve the performance of your WordPress site and get it to load faster.

 Why Does Site Speed Matter for WordPress Websites?

-At first, it can be difficult to understand why improving your site’s performance (which nobody will really experience visually) can matter that much?
+At first, it can be difficult to understand why improving your site’s performance (which nobody will really experience visually) can matter that much.

 If you have any video content on your site, then it’s in your best interest to host it elsewhere.
 The video takes up a lot of bandwidth, especially when many people are trying to play it at once, so you don’t want your server acting sluggish because it’s got to play your 6GB video to the masses.

 Not sure on YouTube?
-There are other options, such as Wistia.
-It’s not free, but you can upload a large number of videos for a great price and can even lock down your videos, so they only work on your domain name.
+There are other options, such as Vimeo.
+It’s not free, but you can upload many videos for a great price and lock down your videos so they only work on your domain name.

 To update your version of WordPress to the newest one, go to Dashboard > Updates.

-A lot like updating your core WordPress install, updating your plugins can also give you a speed boost, so long as that’s the point of the update.
+A lot like updating your core WordPress install, updating your WordPress plugins can also give you a speed boost, so long as that’s the point of the update.
 When a plugin author updates their plugin, it’ll likely improve the code structure, meaning less work for your server when processing it.